View Larry Dawkins's Obituary on gaffneyledger.com and share memories

 Larry Dawkins, affectionately known as "pawn," age 67, of 26 Main Street Apt.
 4-M Stamford, Connecticut, peacefully transitioned at his residence.
 He was the son of the late Corbett Dawkins and Linell Byars Dawkins.

-Funeral service will be held Friday, December 27, 2019 at The Lester Gee Funeral Home in Bridgeport, CT.
+Funeral service will be held Friday, December 27, 2019 6 – 8 p.m. at The United House of Prayer for All People, 202 Stillwater Ave.
+Stamford, CT.
+Lester Gee Funeral Home of Bridgeport, CT, is in charge of arrangements.

 Online condolence can be made at www.genesisfuneralservice.com